-9 Do not let a widow be taken into the number under sixty years old, having been the wife of one man, 10 Well reported of for good works, if she has brought up children, if she has lodged strangers, if she has washed the saints' feet, if she has relieved the afflicted, if she has diligently followed every good work.
+9 Let no one be enrolled as a widow under sixty years old, having been the wife of one man, 10 Well reported of for good works, if she has brought up children, if she has lodged strangers, if she has washed the saints' feet, if she has relieved the afflicted, if she has diligently followed every good work.
 11 But refuse the younger widows, for when they have begun to grow wanton against Christ, they will marry, 12 Having condemnation, because they have cast off their first faith.
-13 And at the same time, they learn to be idle, wandering about from house to house, and not only idle, but tattlers also, and busy-bodies, speaking things which they ought not.
+13 And at the same time, they learn to be idle, wandering around from house to house, and not only idle, but tattlers also, and busy-bodies, speaking things which they ought not.
 14 I wish therefore that the younger women marry, bear children, guide the house, and give no occasion to the adversary to speak reproachfully.
 15 For some are already turned aside after Satan.
 16 If any man or woman who believes has widows, let them relieve them, and do not let the church be charged, so that it may relieve those who are widows indeed.

-17 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.
-18 For the Scripture says, "You shall not muzzle the ox that treads out the corn," and, "The laborer is worthy of his reward."
+17 Let the elders who lead well be counted worthy of double honor, especially those who labor in the word and doctrine.
+18 For the Scripture says, "You shall not muzzle the ox that treads out the grain," and, "The laborer is worthy of his hire."
 19 Do not receive an accusation against an elder, except before two or three witnesses.
 20 Rebuke those who sin in the sight of all so that others may also fear.
 21 I charge you before God and the Lord Jesus Christ and the elect angels, that you observe these things without preferring one before another, doing nothing by partiality.
 22 Do not hastily lay hands on any man, neither be partaker of other men's sins.
 Keep yourself pure.

 23 No longer drink only water, but use a little wine for your stomach's sake and your frequent infirmities.